DFE-Digital/bat-design-history/app/posts/school-placements/2023-07-20-experiment-1-adding-school-placements-if-youre-a-school.md

 ### Training pattern

 Entering the desired 'training pattern' (for example, days per week a trainee is on-site) is not something schools do.
+Although this may have utility when partnering with several providers or being open to doing so, at present, it isn’t behaviour schools are used to.

-The ITT provider defines the trainees' training pattern.
+The ITT provider defines the trainees' training pattern as this is derived from their courses.
+A placement school must agree to these parameters when partnering with a provider, but these terms will be discussed during onboarding.

 ### Class size

 Entering the subject 'class size' isn’t helpful as this would vary between classes and schools.

 Trainees will teach various class sizes within a subject, depending on the school demographics.

-## Next steps

-[Describe what we will do next - leads into a subsequent experiment/fact-find.]